XiamenAir Flight 8667: Aircraft

 The aircraft involved was a Boeing 737-85C (WL), registration B-5498 with Manufacturer Serial Number 37574 and line number 3160.
 It was powered by two CFM International CFM56-7B24 turbofan engines and first flew on January 14, 2010.
-Investigators found that the maintenance records of the aircraft showed that it had been maintained in according to Boeing standards and that it had a valid and current certificate of airworthiness at the time of the accident.
+Investigators found that the maintenance records of the aircraft showed that it had been maintained in accordance with Boeing standards and that it had a valid and current certificate of airworthiness at the time of the accident.
 After the accident, the aircraft was written off and scrapped.

 Passengers and crew

 At the time of the incident, the aircraft contained 157 passengers, 5 cabin crew members, an air security officer, and the two pilots.
 There were no serious injuries resulting from the accident, but some passengers suffered superficial scratches.

 The captain of the aircraft was identified as a Korean male who was 50 years old and had 16,000 hours of flight experience, with 7,000 hours on the Boeing 737-800 aircraft type.
 The first officer was a Chinese male, 28 years old, with a total of 950 flying hours, including 750 hours on the Boeing 737-800 aircraft type.
 At the time of the flight, the captain was the pilot flying the aircraft.